 The picturesque, white-washed thatched cottage is an iconic emblem of Ireland.
 The tradition reaches back in history to the ancient crannóg and one-roomed laborers’ cottages.

-“Irish Thatch,” a recent release from O’Brien Press by Emma Byrne, celebrates the beauty of Ireland’s thatched houses.
+“Irish Thatch,” a 2015 release from O’Brien Press by Emma Byrne, celebrates the beauty of Ireland’s thatched houses.

-Beautiful examples of this still-living craft can be found all over the island, from bustling urban centers and quiet country roads to the wild coasts of the west.
+Beautiful examples of this still-living craft can be found all over the island, from bustling urban centers to quiet country roads to the wild coasts of the west.

-Since moving into a thatched cottage several years ago, Byrne, an award winning graphic designer and an artist, became fascinated by thatched houses and the craft behind them.
+Since moving into a thatched cottage several years ago, Byrne, an award-winning graphic designer and an artist, has become fascinated by thatched houses and the craft behind them.

-Armed with a camera, a notebook and a Sat Nav, she took to the roads, travelling the length and breadth of this island to capture the variety and beauty of Ireland’s thatched houses.
+Armed with a camera, a notebook and a sat-nav, she took to the roads, traveling the length and breadth of Ireland to capture the variety and beauty of Ireland’s thatched houses.

 In “Irish Thatch,” which includes over 350 photographs, she celebrates the enduring appeal and wonder of Irish thatch.

 As durable as they are environmentally friendly, Irish thatched cottages are the products of centuries of history and tradition.
 While they currently make up less than 0.1% of the total housing stock in Ireland, in the 1800s as much as half of the population slept under thatched roofs.

 Over the years, different materials have been used in construction, varying from region to region and depending upon the wealth of the family.
 For the walls, lime mortar is the most desirable – but also the most expensive – material.
 Mud tempered with strengthening agents such as straw, reeds or animal matter was a popular alternative.